AnyBody/ammr/Docs/Getting_Started/AMMR_Installation.rst

 This installs the repository into your Documents folder (e.g. |AMMR_DEMO_INST_DIR|).
 You may keep this files safe on your computer by copying them to another location.
 There you can initialise a git repository in which you can version you models, keep a backup or share them easily with the community.
-More details about this in the next section:
-:doc:`Before Using AMMR <Before_Using>`

 .. warning:: As written before, AnyBody Modelling System comes with a version of AMMR
     (not necessarily the latest) which you can find in the installation folder of the